moq-wg/moq-transport/draft-ietf-moq-transport.md

   the receiver MUST close the connection with a Duplicate Track Alias error ({{session-termination}}).

-## UNSUBSCRIBE {#message-unsubscribe}
+## SUBSCRIBE_UPDATE {#message-subscribe-update}

-A subscriber issues a `UNSUBSCRIBE` message to a publisher indicating it is no longer interested in receiving media for the specified track.
+A subscriber issues a `SUBSCRIBE_UPDATE` message to a publisher indicating it wants to modify the end of an existing subscription.
+One common type of modification is unsubscription.

-The format of `UNSUBSCRIBE` is as follows:
+The format of `SUBSCRIBE_UPDATE` is as follows:

 ~~~
-UNSUBSCRIBE Message {
+SUBSCRIBE_UPDATE Message {
-  Subscribe ID (i)
+  Subscribe ID (i),
+  EndGroup (Location),
+  EndObject (Location),
 }
 ~~~
-{: #moq-transport-unsubscribe-format title="MOQT UNSUBSCRIBE Message"}
+{: #moq-transport-subscribe-update-format title="MOQT SUBSCRIBE_UPDATE Message"}

 * Subscribe ID: Subscription Identifer as defined in {{message-subscribe-req}}.

+* EndGroup: The last Group requested in the subscription, inclusive.
+EndGroup's Mode is None for an open-ended subscription.

+* EndObject: The last Object requested in the subscription, exclusive.
+EndObject's Mode MUST be None if EndGroup's Mode is None.
+EndObject's Mode MUST NOT be None if EndGroup's Mode is not None.

 ## SUBSCRIBE_FIN {#message-subscribe-fin}